Lambda-Labs-Weedmaps-1/Supp2U/README.md

 # Reviews

 # Carts

-`index` -> If a valid customer_id is in the params it returns that customer's active cart, else it returns all of the carts in the db.
+`index` -> <pre>If a valid customer_id is in the params it returns that customer's active cart, else it returns all of the carts in the db.</pre>

-`create` -> Returns the customer's active cart, or create's a new active cart if they do not have one.
+`create` -> <pre>Returns the customer's active cart, or create's a new active cart if they do not have one.</pre>

-`show` -> Returns a cart based on the provided ID.
+`show` -> <pre>Returns a cart based on the provided ID.</pre>

-`add` -> Adds an item to a customer's cart by updating that cart's item_numbers array column with a new ID that references
+`add` -> <pre>Add's an item to a cart.</pre>
-         a specific item.

-`itemfetch` -> Returns all of the items within a customer's cart.
+`itemfetch` -> <pre>Returns all of the items within a customer's cart.</pre>

 # Orders

+`index` -> <pre>If a customer's ID is present in the params, it returns all of that customer's orders.
+                If a businesses' ID is present in the params, it returns all of that businesses' orders.
+                If no Id is present, it returns all orders in the database.</pre>

+`show` -> Returns a business by it's ID.

+`create` -> <pre>Transforms a customer's cart into an order.
+It take's all of the items within a customer's cart and create's
+                 new orderitems for the order aswell.</pre>

+`update` -> Allows an order's status to be updated.

+`destroy` -> Deletes an order from the database.

+`ship` -> Checks to see if an order meets the criteria required to be shipped off.
+If so, it is shipped.

 # OrderItems